 Chasteberry has, for thousands of years, been used to treat various gynaecological conditions, breast tenderness and premenstrual syndrome, it’s also been suggested as an aid to milk production.
 While research has shown that it is possibly useful for PMS, it is no longer recommended as a milk stimulant.

-Babies with Colic
+Herbs for Babies with Colic

 There are two ways in which herbs can be utilised to help babies suffering from colic: as an infusion; and as massage oil.